sigoden/xf/README.md

-# Task
+# xf

-Find a file in the current directory and upwards, then eXecute it.
+Find a file in the current directory and upwards, then execute it.

 ## Usage

-First, you need to define rules that tell `task` what files to look for and how to execute them.
+First, you need to define rules that tell `xf` what files to look for and how to execute them.

 We configure the rules in the following format: